FabianIAM12/feedreader/README.md

 # Project Overview

-This is a example project of how i used Jasemine tests in my web application.
+This is a example project of how i used Jasemine tests a web application.
-It demonstrates sync and async tests.
+It demonstrates synchronous and asynchronous tests.

 ## Why testing?